Mulgoa: Governance

-At a local government level, Mulgoa is part of the south ward of Penrith City Council, represented by Jim Aitken, Mark Davies, Karen McKeown, Susan Page and Gary Rumble.
-The current mayor is Pat Sheehy.
-At the state level, it is part of the Electoral district of Mulgoa, represented by Tanya Davies, of the Liberal Party.
-Federally, it is part of the Division of Lindsay, and represented by Liberal Party Melissa McIntosh.
+At a local government level, Mulgoa is part of the south ward of Penrith City Council, represented by Jim Aitken, Mark Davies, Sue Day, Karen McKeown and Mark Rusev.
+The current mayor is Tricia Hitchen.
+At the state level, it is part of the Electoral district of Badgerys Creek, represented by Tanya Davies, of the Liberal Party.
+Federally, it is part of the Division of Lindsay, and represented by Liberal Melissa McIntosh.